 - Department Honors Coordinators

-The University Honors Program staff is ready to answer your questions, Monday-Friday, 9 a.m. - 5 p.m.
+The Honors Program staff are ready to answer your questions, Monday-Friday, 9 a.m. - 5 p.m.

 Hughes Hall, First Floor